brycewray/hugo-site/content/posts/2023/07/good-news-cloudcannon-eleventy.md

 In short: things didn't look good for the Eleventy world and, by extension, for Leatherman.

 But, today, blog posts from [CloudCannon](https://cloudcannon.com/blog/cloudcannon-the-official-cms-partner-of-eleventy/), [Leatherman](https://www.zachleat.com/web/cloudcannon/), and the [Eleventy website](https://www.11ty.dev/blog/cloudcannon/) revealed a brighter outlook for both Leatherman and Eleventy: he's soon joining CloudCannon as a developer advocate **and** CloudCannon will now sponsor his continued work on Eleventy.
-As CloudCannon CEO Mike Neumegen correctly characterized this news, "It's an ideal outcome for everyone involved," adding that "we're delighted that we can help Eleventy continue as an independent open-source SSG."
+CloudCannon CEO Mike Neumegen correctly characterized this news as "an ideal outcome for everyone involved," adding that "we're delighted that we can help Eleventy continue as an independent open-source SSG."

 Finally, here is the related video Leatherman posted: